garrandall/popular-music-data/tracks/drunk-me-mitchell-tenpenny.md

 All those bottles sitting up on the shelf are just salt on the wound One sip and I'm picking up the phone tryin' not to go home without you And that ain't nothin' but a whole lotta pain
-And that kind of hurt, ooh hurts, it ain't worth another drink
+And that kind of hurt, ohhurts, it ain't worth another drink

 I've been sober 'cause there ain't no hangover like you, girl